One Million Degrees: Partnerships

 Working with Chicago Mayor Rahm Emanuel's program "Beyond the Diploma", One Million Degrees provides students with vocational training and certification programs.
 In conjunction with city businesses, the staff mentor and support adults who are getting an education while working.
 In recognition of One Million Degrees' work with local community college students, Emanuel accompanied OMD and other recipients of the Chicago Innovation Awards in New York City to ring the closing bell at the NASDAQ stock exchange.

+One Million Degrees has been supported by MacKenzie Scott's Yield Giving.